Join us for Safe In-Person Worship!

 It’s been great to be able to gather again for on-campus worship these past few months at Shelby Crossings.
 We will continue our weekly schedule of two identical Sunday morning worship services, at 9:00 and 10:30.

-To make sure we are not overcrowded in either service so that we can provide room for proper social distancing, we will have a sign-up for each service again this week.
-Seating will be limited, since we have re-arranged our worship center to make sure we can provide a safe environment for all to worship.
+To make sure we are not overcrowded in either service so that we can provide room for proper social distancing, we continue to have a sign-up for each service again this week.
+Seating is limited, since we have re-arranged our worship center to make sure we can provide a safe environment for all to worship.

 The sign-up is simple; to reserve your spot, just click on service you plan to attend at this link: https://reopen.church/r/z7CRvmLr.
 Please do not make reservations if you are not planning to attend.
 If you have trouble signing up, contact our pastoral staff and we’ll help you get your family signed up.